Bucks County, Pennsylvania

 High Volume, Competitive, and Accessible

-• At approximately $405,000 median sale price, Bensalem offers the most accessible entry point into Bucks County among Brian's five service areas — below Warminster (~$507K), Feasterville-Trevose (~$485K), and dramatically below Huntingdon Valley (~$637K).
-For buyers who need a Bucks County address at a city-adjacent price, Bensalem is where that math works.
+• At approximately $405,000 median sale price, Bensalem remains one of the more accessible Bucks County markets among Brian's primary service areas — below Warminster (~$507K), Feasterville-Trevose (~$485K), and Huntingdon Valley (~$637K).
+Buyers comparing location, commute access, and housing value often view Bensalem as an important option within the Lower Bucks County market.

 • The township sees approximately 476 home sales per year — the highest transaction volume in Brian's territory.
-That liquidity is a meaningful advantage for both buyers and sellers: buyers have a wider selection of inventory to evaluate, and sellers can be confident in the depth of demand that supports pricing.
+That level of activity provides buyers with a broader range of inventory and gives sellers confidence in the depth of market demand.

-• Price range in Bensalem is genuinely broad — from condominiums under $200,000 to single-family homes in desirable sub-neighborhoods approaching and occasionally exceeding $500,000.
-Established communities like Andalusia and Cornwells Heights carry a premium within the township, while newer developments and higher-density sections provide entry-level options that keep Bensalem accessible to first-time buyers.
+• The price range in Bensalem is broad — from condominiums under $200,000 to single-family homes in certain sections approaching or exceeding $500,000.
+Areas such as Andalusia and Cornwells Heights often command higher pricing within the township, while other neighborhoods and housing styles provide additional entry points for buyers across multiple price ranges.

-• Parx Casino and Racing is the largest casino gaming complex in Pennsylvania, located in Bensalem and home to the state's two premier Thoroughbred races — the Pennsylvania Derby and the Fitz Dixon Cotillion.
-Smarty Jones, the 2004 Kentucky Derby and Preakness winner who came within a length of the Triple Crown, began his racing career at what is now Parx.
-The facility also houses the Xcite Center, a major live entertainment venue drawing regional and national acts.
+• Parx Casino and Racing is the largest casino gaming complex in Pennsylvania, located in Bensalem and home to the Pennsylvania Derby and the Fitz Dixon Cotillion.
+Smarty Jones, the 2004 Kentucky Derby and Preakness winner, began his racing career at what is now Parx.
+The facility also houses the Xcite Center, a major entertainment venue that attracts regional and national performers.

-• Neshaminy State Park provides 339 acres of natural beauty along the Delaware River and Neshaminy Creek.
-The park features a freshwater intertidal zone, woodland and wetland trails, and shoreline access that gives Bensalem residents genuine outdoor recreation without leaving the township.
-It is one of the most significant natural assets in Lower Bucks County and a consistent quality-of-life driver for Bensalem homebuyers.
+• Neshaminy State Park provides 339 acres of open space along the Delaware River and Neshaminy Creek.
+The park includes woodland and wetland trails, shoreline access, and a freshwater intertidal zone that offers outdoor recreation opportunities within the township.

-• Neshaminy Mall — one of the first shopping malls built in the country (1968) — continues to anchor the commercial core of Bensalem.
-The theater within the mall is the largest and highest-grossing in Pennsylvania, and the mall's more than 120 shops and restaurants make Bensalem a regional retail destination.
-The Fall Line, which separates the Atlantic Coastal Plain from the Piedmont region, runs visibly through the Neshaminy Mall area — a geological feature unique to Bensalem within the broader Philadelphia region.
+• Neshaminy Mall — one of the earliest enclosed shopping malls built in the United States (1968) — continues to serve as a major commercial center within Bensalem.
+The theater complex within the mall is among the highest-grossing in Pennsylvania, and the surrounding retail corridor remains a significant regional shopping destination.
+The Fall Line — separating the Atlantic Coastal Plain from the Piedmont region — runs through the Neshaminy Mall area, creating a unique geological feature within the township.

 • The Andalusia estate — also known as the Nicholas Biddle Estate — overlooks the Delaware River and is listed on the National Register of Historic Places.
-Built around 1794, it is one of the finest examples of Greek Revival architecture in America and reflects Bensalem's deep historical roots along the Delaware waterfront.
-The Growden Mansion along Neshaminy Creek is similarly preserved and documented.
+Built around 1794, it is regarded as an important example of Greek Revival architecture in the United States and reflects Bensalem's historical significance along the Delaware waterfront.
+The Growden Mansion along Neshaminy Creek remains similarly preserved.

 • Bensalem sits at the intersection of six major roads — Interstate 95, the Pennsylvania Turnpike (I-276), US Route 1, US Route 13 (Bristol Pike), Route 63 (Woodhaven Road), and Route 132 (Street Road).
-No other community in Brian's territory offers this density of highway access, which makes Bensalem practical for commuters traveling to Philadelphia, New Jersey, Trenton, or points up and down the Northeast Corridor.
+Few communities in Lower Bucks County offer this level of regional highway connectivity, making Bensalem practical for commuters traveling throughout the Philadelphia region and the Northeast Corridor.

 • Two SEPTA Regional Rail lines serve Bensalem.
 The West Trenton Line stops at Trevose and Neshaminy Falls.
 The Trenton Line stops at Cornwells Heights and Eddington.
-Cornwells Heights station is additionally served by Amtrak's Keystone Service and Northeast Regional routes — making it one of the very few Bucks County communities with Amtrak connectivity to New York, Washington, and beyond.
+Cornwells Heights station is additionally served by Amtrak's Keystone Service and Northeast Regional routes, providing direct rail access to destinations including New York and Washington, D.C.

-• The Boulevard Direct — SEPTA's limited-stop express bus — runs from Neshaminy Mall directly to the Frankford Transportation Center in Northeast Philadelphia.
-This route provides a direct, frequent connection between Bensalem and the Northeast Philadelphia transit hub, making the township accessible by bus for commuters who don't drive — an unusual asset for a Lower Bucks County community.
+• The Boulevard Direct — SEPTA's limited-stop express bus — runs from Neshaminy Mall directly to the Frankford Transportation Center in Northeast Philadelphia, providing a direct public transportation connection between Bensalem and the city.

 Where the City Meets the County

-• Poquessing Creek forms Bensalem's western boundary — the same creek that runs through Somerton and Fox Chase in Northeast Philadelphia.
-Like the Pennypack Creek connection between Fox Chase and Huntingdon Valley, this waterway provides a geographic continuity between Brian's city and county markets that is more than symbolic.
-Buyers who follow the creek find themselves in Bensalem without having left the corridor they know.
+• Poquessing Creek forms Bensalem's western boundary — the same creek that runs through portions of Northeast Philadelphia.
+Like the Pennypack Creek connection between Fox Chase and Huntingdon Valley, this natural corridor creates a geographic link between several of Brian's primary service areas throughout the region.

 ✓ Copied to Clipboard